 Programs of Study: Finance

-Entry and early career jobs are often in banking, insurance, real estate, sales, and the public sector, and commonly include:
+Entry and early career jobs for a finance degree are often in banking, insurance, real estate, sales, and the public sector, and commonly include:

 With more experience:

 Students are strongly encouraged to apply for a semester in Washington, D.C. as part of the LCU in Washington program.
 Past finance majors have interned with Thoron Capital, D.C.
 Department of Small and Local Business Development, U.S. Marshal’s Office, GIC Group, and the American Legislative Exchange Council.

 For more information about Economics at LCU, contact Dr. Russell Dabbs, School of Business Chair for Academic Affairs and Economics Coordinator, Russell.Dabbs@LCU.edu ; 806-720-7386.